Why contactless payments are safe

 • There's a limit to how much you can pay

 In the UK, you can pay up to £100 (£45 for our FlexOne children’s bank account) in one contactless transaction.
 Every now and then, we’ll ask you to use your Chip and PIN as an extra security check and to use Chip and PIN for anything over this limit.
+There are different limits for using contactless abroad.

 How we protect you from fraud